chetanbg1/cbgwork1/README.md

 //properties , method, block , nested class
 //memory allocate only once
-we can not override private and static methods in java
+we can not override private and static methods in java this and super keyword cannot be used in static methods. static method belong to class not instances, and super refers to the superclass onject context which does not exist in static context

+static block can throw a exception but if it does the exception must be handled within the block itself or declared using throws clause in the class

 finally block always execute in java except "System.exit()" called or system crashes

 Garbage collection
 --